Rhonda McDonda

 Francis Scott Key awoke on September 14th by the dawn's early light.
 Thanks.

-Okay.
-Concerned if the flag he had so proudly hailed at the Twilight's Last Gleaming would still be visible.
+Oh, okay.
+Concerned if the flag he had so proudly hailed with the twilight's last gleaming would still be visible.

 Key remembered.
 Do you think that's how they wrote it?
 Probably.